Practice Areas

 Request a Free Case Evaluation With a Slip-&-Fall Lawyer Today

-Have you or someone you know been injured in a slip-and-fall incident?
+Have you or someone you know been injured in a slip-and-fall accident?
 Giroux Pappas Trial Attorneys, formerly known as Giroux Trial Attorneys, is ready to help.
 Giroux Pappas Trial Attorneys is a personal injury law firm that’s not afraid to fight for clients.
 Our legal team has handled over 120 cases in Michigan and have recovered millions of dollars for our clients.

 Fill out our online form today today to schedule a free case evaluation with one of our slip-and-fall attorneys.